GameServerManagers/LinuxGSM-Docs/alerts/telegram.md

 ```
 # Send Test Alert
-Finally test that is correctly works by sending a test alert.
+Finally test that everything correctly works by sending a test alert.
 You will now receive a message from the bot directly or to a chosen group.
 ```

 ./gameserver test-alert

 ```